-Since the first advert to be aired on British television in 1955, (Gibbs SR toothpaste), television advertising has been the most prestigious method for brands to connect with their customers.
-It’s immersive, measurable…and it shows no sign of stopping.
+Since the first advert aired on British television in 1955 (Gibbs SR toothpaste), television advertising has been the most prestigious method for brands to connect with their customers.
+It’s immersive, measurable and shows no sign of stopping.
 What has changed is where it sits within a marketing campaign.

-With advances in technology and the rise of ‘internet television’ and over-the-top devices (OTT), trends and viewing habits are definitely not what they were in 1955.
-So if TV advertising is still alive and kicking, what should brands and agencies be considering when committing to the crème de la crème of advertising platforms?
+With advances in technology, and the rise of ‘internet television’ and over-the-top devices (OTT), trends and viewing habits are definitely not what they were in 1955.
+However, TV advertising is still alive and kicking.
+What should brands and agencies be considering when committing to the crème de la crème of advertising platforms?

-A study by U.K. TV industry research body Thinkbox in 2013 showed that adverts that generated some kind of emotion were almost twice as effective as those that were purely factual.
+A 2013 study by UK TV industry research body Thinkbox showed that adverts that generated some kind of emotion were almost twice as effective as those that were purely factual.
 So whether it’s nappies or dog food – you need to stand out!
-You have to work hard to grab every viewer’s attention, fill them with trust, AND get your message heard.
+You have to work hard to grab every viewer’s attention, fill them with trust AND get your message heard.

-Part of TV’s power of promotion, lies in its ability to generate mass awareness in a very short space of time, so it’s perfect for brand building tactics.
-TV is less and less about a ‘here and now’ DRTV approach but about a key brand tactic within a much broader marketing strategy.
+Part of TV’s power of promotion lies in its ability to generate mass awareness in a very short space of time, so it’s perfect for brand-building tactics.
+TV is less about a ‘here and now’ DRTV approach but about a key brand tactic within a much broader marketing strategy.
 And all delivered across an even bigger, badder digital world than ever before.

-You DO need to focus on the specific use that your TV ad is going to have, after all, once you’ve bought your media time you want to see results!
-But also think about what the audience will be doing whilst watching it.
-Multi screening is almost as abundant as Top Gear repeats on Dave, so take the opportunity to feed your viewers with ways to get more info, more interaction, to have a voice or share an idea.
-If it doesn’t have a real time call to action (or ‘reaction) then they’ll always be a passive audience.
+You need to focus on the specific use that your TV ad is going to have.
+After all, once you’ve bought your media time you want to see results!
+But also think about what the audience will be doing while watching it.
+Multi-screening is almost as abundant as Top Gear repeats on Dave, so take the opportunity to feed your viewers with ways to get more info, more interaction, to have a voice or share an idea.
+If it doesn’t have a real time call to action (or ‘reaction’) then they’ll always be a passive audience.

-Our advice is not to get too immersed in the small screen – there are even smaller screens that you’d benefit from considering along side as well.
-Think about how your ad will playout on mobile platforms, on YouTube, in your blog or website, and if you’re moving into the world of online advertising then you don’t want to have to be reversioning at the last minute!
+Our advice is not to get too immersed in the small screen.
+There are even smaller screens that you’d benefit from considering as well.
+Think about how your ad will play out on mobile platforms, YouTube, your blog or your website.
+If you’re moving into the world of online advertising then you don’t want to have to be reversioning at the last minute!

-Our team are full of creative bods bursting at the seams with ideas and we’ll walk you hand-in-hand through the whole production process – from concept to broadcast delivery.
+Our team are full of creative bods bursting at the seams with ideas.
+We’ll walk you through the whole production process – from concept to broadcast delivery.
 Plus, as a creative agency with no London overhead prices, we can produce your TV advertising at an affordable cost.